Will you support Anthropology through the creation of an award or scholarship?

 Making a donation to the Chair’s Trust Fund can now easily be done online by visiting https://donate.utoronto.ca/anthropology .
 Those who give online will receive an instant PDF tax receipt.
 The Chair’s Trust Fund will be used to direct money to areas that have the greatest need.

 You may direct your donation towards general support for student awards, in either a particular program or a department, or to an established award.
 Alternatively, you can establish a new named award.

 HOW CAN I CREATE A NEW NAMED AWARD?

 An award may be funded by a single donor with either one donation or through annual donations over a period of time.
 New awards can be established at any time of year.
 Your schedule of payments will determine how quickly the fund can generate awards for students.
 An award can also be funded by multiple donors.
 For example, in honour awards are often funded by friends, family and colleagues.
 Once established an award can be built up through future contributions, which may increase both the value and number of awards made to students each year.

 SCHOLARSHIP DONATION OPPORTUNITIES:

-The Department is hoping to enhance each of the following scholarships in order to greatly increase funds available for student aid, and thus enhance the Department’s ability to attract the very best scholars from across Canada and internationally.
+The Department hopes to enhance each of the following scholarships in order to greatly increase funds available for student aid, and thus enhance the Department’s ability to attract the very best scholars from across Canada and internationally.

-For further information about making a donation, please contact the Office of Advancement at 416-978-0811 or firstname.lastname@example.org.
+For more information about making a donation, please contact the Office of Advancement at 416-978-0811 or firstname.lastname@example.org.